-VTS Centre Rotterdam, the Netherlands
+VTS Centre Rotterdam, The Netherlands

 The job description for the VTS Operator should include the aims and objectives of the operational work carried out by the Operator, the tasks and responsibilities involved together with the skills and knowledge required to carry out the work efficiently and effectively.
 The job description should also clearly state what service type the VTSO is authorised to provide.